Hosein-Ghojavand/multilingual-spam-detection/README.md

 │   │   ├── generate_synthetic_farsi_sms.ipynb   (Gemini)

 ```
+## 📁 Data Availability

+> **Note:**
+> Due to licensing and publication restrictions, the real Farsi SMS dataset collected for this project is currently under review for official release through the university’s Big Data Research Center.
+> As a result, the `Data/` folder, including original datasets and visualizations, is not included in this repository.
+> Synthetic datasets generated during the project may be shared separately upon request.

+- **English SMS Dataset:**
+  The English SMS data used in this project is based on the [SMS Spam Collection Dataset](https://archive.ics.uci.edu/dataset/228/sms+spam+collection),
+  available through the UCI Machine Learning Repository.
+  License: Open Data

 ## 🧠 Project Description

 - **Objective**: Build reliable SMS spam detectors for English and Farsi using classical ML techniques, enhanced with synthetic data.